 Westbourne is situated in the middle of agricultural land that has been extensively farmed for many centuries.
 The fields are used for both arable farming and grazing, and tend to be regularly shaped, suggesting that their form results from the planned enclosures which took place between 1818 and 1823.
 The area was once important for watercress farming, largely using artificially-made ponds and streams.
 Large areas of forest to the north provide a haven for wild life.
-A Site of Special Nature Conservation Importance lies between River Street and Foxbury Lane along the line of the river Ems, but otherwise there are no special designations of any of the land in the immediate vicinity, although Westbourne lies a few kilometres to the north of the Chichester Harbour Area of Outstanding Natural Beauty (AONB), which includes many areas of special nature conservation.
+A Site of Special Nature Conservation Importance lies between River Street and Foxbury Lane along the line of the river Ems.
+In addition there are several Local Wildlife Sites in the local area and it is a significant Biodiversity Opportunity Area (although this is due to be replaced by a Nature Recovery Network).
+The emerging Chichester Local Plan 2035 also proposes a Strategic Wildlife Ccrridor which covers much of the local area.
+Locally identified bat, water vole, barn owl and dormouse networks are identified in the local area and these are used to inform the development of Neighborhood Plans as well as the new Strategic Wildlife Corridor.
+Westbourne lies a few kilometres to the north of the Chichester Harbour Area of Outstanding Natural Beauty (AONB), which includes many further areas of special nature conservation.